edsl/articulos/abundancia_roja.markdown

 he proposed was that the market acted as an automatic calculating
 engine: a computer.

-Aunque se referia a las telecomunicaciones y la ingenieria durante el ultimo año de la Segunda Guerra Mundial, Hayek bien podría haberse referido a las gigantes _mainframes_ del Proyecto Manhattan, porque lo que estaba proponiendo es que el mercado actua como un motor de calculo
+Aunque se refería a las telecomunicaciones y la ingeniería durante el ultimo año de la Segunda Guerra Mundial, Hayek bien podría haberse referido a las gigantes _mainframes_ del Proyecto Manhattan, porque lo que estaba proponiendo que el mercado actúa como un motor de calculo
-automatico: una computadora.
+automático: una computadora.

 This was, however, a two-sided argument deployed polemically against socialism.
 For if the market acts as a computer, why not replace it with